How To Get Around Milos, Greece

 Getting Taxis

 Taxis are available across the island, but they’re not the most budget-friendly option.
 We read that there are 15 taxis on the island, and most of them hang around the ferry port waiting for customers.
+We only used taxis to get to our air bnb when we arrived at the ferry port and then again when we were leaving the island (on the latter trip, we had help from our Airbnb host who had a drivers mobile number).

-Expect to pay around €17–25 for a 10-minute journey, it’s not cheap!
+• Expect to pay around €17–25 for a 10-minute journey, taxis are not cheap!

-They’re useful if you don’t want to drive, or if you’re heading to dinner and don’t want to worry about parking
+• They’re useful if you don’t want to drive, or if you’re heading to dinner and don’t want to worry about parking.

 www.aegeantaxi.com/milos (can book online)